bedead/bedead/README.md

 - 🌱 I’m currently learning Computer Science in Artificial Intelligence and Machine Learning.

-- 💞️ I’m looking to collaborate on nothing for now.
+- 💞️ I’m looking to collaborate for my current project which is Human interactive program.

 - 📫 How to reach me

-     Instagram : satyam.mishra90
+- Instagram : satyam.mishra90
-     gmail     : sid905030@gmail.com
+- gmail     : sid905030@gmail.com

 <!---